DerekXu0518/Mybots/README.md

 Fitness
 ---
-Current fitness is based on how far the robot can move in postive y-axis(y-axis value)
+Current fitness is based on how far the robot can move in postive y-axis(y-axis value of the root link)

 A plot of five fitness curves  using 1-5 seeds is shown below.
 Due to time constraint and computer limitation, current population are 10 and generations are 50.
 This will increase for future final project to demonstrate more apparent evolution.